 A SOBER TREND GOES AROUND THE WORLD

-DRY JANUARY inspires us to talk about MOCKTAILS.
-Once the poor sisters and brothers of cool cocktails, they are now COOL AND totally HIP themselves.
-Already some years we notice the SOBER CURIOUS MOVEMENT: More and more people say, “I do not need alcohol to have fun” and choose non-alcoholic drinks when having a night out.
+Ever heard of the SOBER CURIOUS MOVEMENT?
+It’s basically about people who tend to say, “I do not need alcohol to have fun” and choose non-alcoholic drinks during freetime activities.
 And: they appreciate feeling well and fit the next day.

 IS IT A FAKE COCKTAIL?